Datacraft96/Datacraft96/README.md

   <!-- VISION -->
   <div class="container hidden" id="vision">
     <h2>Our Vision</h2>
-    <p>To be the leading data service provider empowering businesses and individuals to make informed decisions by delivering clear, beautiful, and actionable data presentations.
-We aim to make data handling stress-free, accurate, and accessible for everyone.</p>
+    <p>To become the go-to data partner for organizations across industries, delivering clear, elegant, and meaningful data solutions that empower smarter choices and measurable success.
+Our vision is data clarity, your vision made real.</p>
   </div>

   <!-- SERVICES -->